 - The tinting process takes no more than 30 minutes without hurting and costs around $45 at the salon.

 - Lash tint lasts around 6 to 8 weeks, with minimal care required.

 Do you wanna skip the mascara for a few days – maybe even a couple of weeks?
 If so, an eyelash tint will keep your lashes defined without the need for makeup!
 It’s a great service, especially for folks who have naturally pale lashes, but it can also give a small boost when the lashes are naturally dark.

 I’m a brunette, so I didn’t expect much when I tried eyelash tinting.
 I was pleasantly surprised to see that my lashes actually looked darker and longer after I had it done.
 The lashes do have some color variance, and the tint darkened my lashes all the way up to the tip, where I never realized they were actually lighter.
 The results were very subtle, but I still enjoyed them.

 If you think you’d like to try lash tinting yourself, we’ve collected all the information you need to know, whether you’re curious about doing it yourself or getting it done by a professional!
-From products and costs to safety tips to a clear explanation of the benefits of lash tinting, we cover it all.
+From costs to safety tips to a clear explanation of the benefits of lash tinting, we cover it all.

 - What Is Eyelash Tinting?